rferg/rails_domain_events_example/README.md

 ### Considerations for code

-- Is it clear what is a side effect and what is the main operation?
+- These are often the cause of module breakdowns and unnecessary coupling because disparate app segments have to interact.
 - Does side effect code actually respect module boundaries or violate them?
 - Should side effect code be in the same transaction or not?
+(Usually no)
 - Should side effect code be async?
 - Is the control flow easy to follow?